 VOCs are volatile organic compounds, an umbrella term for over 10,000 chemical compounds that may be found in your indoor air.
 Where do these VOCs come from?
-Cleaning products and personal care products often give off VOCs.
+Building materials, cleaning compounds, and personal care products often give off VOCs.
 Most fragrances from air fresheners and perfumes are VOCs.
-Although these chemicals are organic, don’t be fooled into thinking they are harmless.
+Although these chemicals are “organic”, don’t be fooled into thinking they are harmless.
 Some VOCs such as formaldehyde, benzene, and methylene chloride are classified as carcinogens- cancer-causing substances.
 The health effects of VOCs depend on the type of VOC, it’s concentration, the duration of exposure, and any chemical sensitivities occupants may have.

 When should I have VOC testing done?

 Many people test for VOCs following a renovation project.
 The VOCs found in building materials, furnishings, and finishes can result in elevated concentrations.
 Spray foam insulation, paint, carpeting, floor finishes, cabinetry, and new furniture can all off-gas a high concentration of VOCs.
 Unfortunately, you cannot accurately rely on your sense of smell to determine the level of VOCs present.